purrlab/purrlab.github.io/_pages/join.md

 nav_order: 6
 ---

+## BSc and MSc projects at ITU

+If you are a student at ITU and are searching for a supervisor for your BSc or MSc thesis, our (Veronika, Amelia and Dovile) available topics are listed on the [DASYA website](https://dasya.itu.dk/for-students/proposals/).

 ## Open PhD or postdoc positions

 There are no open or upcoming positions at the moment.
 Please keep an eye on the [official ITU vacancy page](https://en.itu.dk/About-ITU/Vacancies) to stay updated about possible positions.